 (c) the relevant interstate officer has consented in writing to the transfer and to the proposed terms of the order to be transferred.

-165. Service of application
+165. Service of application under s.
+164

 The CEO must as soon as possible after making an application for an order under section 164 cause a copy of it to be given to —